ryanberckmans/sbt-optimize-prod-with-build-env-plugin-example/README.md

 ## Potential alternative to the plugin approach in this repo

 sbt-native-packager [suggests](https://www.scala-sbt.org/sbt-native-packager/recipes/package_configuration.html#sbt-sub-modules) using sbt submodules for staging and production builds.
 However in their example the staging and production builds depend on the same app build.
 They add configuration based on staging/production but the app build is unmodified.
 The example in this repo modifies the app build to include scalac optimizer options for a production build.

+## Troubleshooting

+* in my personal use of this plugin I found it necessary to include `scalaVersion := "2.12.10"` in my `project/plugins.sbt` so that the build of BuildEnvPlugin.scala was compatible with other plugins used via `addSbtPlugin(...)` in `project/plugins.sbt`.